British Somaliland: Independence and union with the Trust Territory of Somaliland

 In 1947, the entire budget for the administration of the British Somaliland protectorate was only £213,139.

 In May 1960, the British Government stated that it would be prepared to grant independence to the then Somaliland protectorate.
 The Legislative Council of British Somaliland passed a resolution in April 1960 requesting independence.
 The legislative councils of the territory agreed to this proposal.

 In April 1960, leaders of the two territories met in Mogadishu and agreed to form a unitary state.
 An elected president was to be head of state.
 Full executive powers would be held by a prime minister answerable to an elected National Assembly of 123 members representing the two territories.

-On 26 June 1960, the British Somaliland protectorate gained independence as the State of Somaliland before uniting five days later with the Trust Territory of Somalia to form the Somali Republic (Somalia) on 1 July 1960.
+On 26 June 1960, the British Somaliland protectorate gained independence as the State of Somaliland.
+Five days later, on 1 July 1960, Somaliland officially merged with the Trust Territory of Somaliland to create the Somali Republic.

-The legislature appointed the speaker Hagi Bashir Ismail Yousuf as first President of the Somali National Assembly and, the same day, Aden Abdullah Osman Daar become President of the Somali Republic.
+On 1 July 1960 the legislature elected Haji Bashir, the old speaker of the Somaliland Assembly, as the first President of the new Republic of Somalia National Assembly, and also on that same day Aden Adde was elected as the President of the newly formed Somali Republic.

+Politics

+Until 1898, Somaliland was administered by the British resident at Aden as a dependency of the Government of India.
+From 1898 it was under the purview of the Foreign Office, and from 1905 onward (with the exception of a period of military administration until 1948 following the Italian invasion) it was administered by the Colonial Office.

+Until 1957, executive and legislative power were solely vested in the Governor, although he had a non-statutory council to advise him and in 1947, a Protectorate Advisory Council was established on a tribal basis, with representatives of other communities and official members as well.
+In 1957, a Legislative Council and an Executive Council were created.
+From 1959, there were elections to the Legislative Council.
+A new constitution was introduced in 1960, shortly before independence.

-Somaliland
+Republic of Somaliland

-In 1991, after a bloody civil war for independence in the northern part of Somali Democratic Republic, the area which formerly encompassed British Somaliland declared independence.
+In 1991, after a bloody civil war for independence in the northern part of the Somali Democratic Republic, the area which formerly encompassed British Somaliland declared independence.
 In May 1991, the formation of the "Republic of Somaliland" was proclaimed, with the local government regarding it as the successor to the former British Somaliland as well as to the State of Somaliland.
-However, the Somaliland region's self-declared independence remains unrecognised by any country.
+However, Somaliland’s independence remains unrecognised by any United Nations member state.